-Since “weeds” germinate when there is bare soil present, why don’t we go ahead and throw some tree seeds in there while we’re at it.
-Not because we’re interested in the fruit (that comes later), but because something was going to grow there anyways, might as well be one that we think we like.
-Cut those fruit tree weeds in winter if their looks are unpleasant and in a few years time, perhaps you’ll have a best tasting local fruit variety.
+Since “weeds” germinate when there is bare soil present, why don’t we go ahead and throw some tree seeds in there while we are at it.
+Not because we are interested in the fruit (that comes later), but because something was going to grow there anyways, might as well be one that we think we like.
+Cut those fruit tree weeds in winter if their looks are unpleasant and in a few years time, perhaps you will have a best tasting local fruit variety.

 You can only win nature games with nature tactics.

-One hour a day may seem like a big commitment but its really not.
+One hour a day may seem like a big commitment but it is really not.
 Habit formation is something that is pretty well documented and isn’t a surprise to anybody.
-Start doing something every day for 45-60 days and it’ll no longer feel painful, it will feel comfortable.
+Start doing something every day for 45-60 days and it will no longer feel painful, it will feel comfortable.

 Within 2 months you will have momentum on your side.
 I am now seeing that may be all we need to grow healthy food for our families.